astrocodex/astrocodex.github.io/aboutteam.md

 ## Yasmeen Asali
 ![yasmeen bio](aboutimages/yasmeenbio.png) \
-Yasmeen Asali is a Ph.D. candidate in the Astronomy Department at Yale Univeristy working with the SAGA Survey.
-She works with Professor Marla Geha on characterizing star formation in satellite galaxies around Milky Way analogs.
-She is passionate about mentoring, pedagogy, and public education, serving as a McDougal Graduate Teaching Fellow at the Poorvu Center for Teaching and Learning.
+Yasmeen Asali is a postdoctoral scholar at the University of California, Berkeley working on the UVEX Mission.
+She earned her Ph.D. in 2026 from Yale University working on characterizing star formation in satellite galaxies around Milky Way analogs using the SAGA Survey.
+She is passionate about mentoring, pedagogy, and public education, and served as a McDougal Graduate Teaching Fellow at the Poorvu Center for Teaching and Learning for four years at Yale. .

 ## Kendra Nguyen
 ![kendra bio](aboutimages/kendrabio.png) \